jimbobarto/sigmar-media/README.md

 }
 ```

 The 'credentials' maps have special functionality.
 They are aggregated as you traverse the config, so a channel nested with groups will have credentials built up (conceivably) from the top level, each ancestor group and the channel itself.
-This allows you to have config that spans a channel alongw ith config specific to the channel.
+This allows you to have config that spans a channel along with config specific to the channel.

 'config' maps on the other hand are not aggregated and just apply at the level they are found.